Skip to Content

 • meet all the assessment requirements of the unit of competency

-Assessment processes ensure students have sufficient time to learn, practice and consolidate the skills and knowledge before being assessed.
+Assessment processes will ensure students have sufficient time to learn, practice and consolidate the skills and knowledge before being assessed.

 Assessment tasks must: